davidechicco/SaturnCoefficient_Python_package/README.md

 ## Installation ##
 You can execute the following command to install this package and its dependencies:

-`pip3 install numpy pandas scipy umap-learn saturnscore`
+`pip3 install numpy pandas scipy umap-learn scikit-learn saturnscore`

 ## Example ##
 You can run the following Python code to test your package installation: